-- Matching new refugee employees with 'buddies' or co-workers that can help address the new hire's questions relating to the company's culture. - Consider making accommodations for refugee employees, e.g. aligning break times with prayer times or adjusting your uniform policies to accommodate cultural norms around appropriate clothing.
+- ▲ Matching new refugee employees with "buddies" or co-workers that can help address the new hire's questions relating to the company's culture. - Consider making accommodations for refugee employees, e.g. adjusting your uniform policies to accommodate cultural norms around appropriate clothing.

-Some refugee employees may need to be told that it is acceptable to speak up and ask clarifying questions.
-In this case, co-workers should know to check in with their refugee colleagues and encourage this behavior.
+Some refugee

+employees may need to

+be told that it is

+acceptable to speak up

+and ask clarifying

+questions.
+In this case,

+co-workers should know

+to check in with their

+refugee colleagues and

+encourage this behavior.